 10. A representative of the Corporation for National and Community Service who may serve as a non-voting, ex-office member.

 Origins Of Nevada Volunteers

-The Commisson was created by gubernatorial Executive Order in 1994 after Congress passed the National and Community Service Trust Act.
-Each state and several territories has a state service commission that administers AmeriCorps programs and promotes volunteerism and service.
+The Commission was created by Gubernatorial Executive Order in 1994 after Congress passed the National and Community Service Trust Act.
+Each state and several territories have a state service commission that administers AmeriCorps programs and promotes volunteerism and service.
 In 1988, the Nevada Commission for National and Community Service became a non-profit organization.
 In 2007, it changed its name to Nevada Volunteers.